Death is in the details...

 It’s pretty simple really: this course is ideal if you’re writing or reading about murder.
 The unique perspectives of murderers, police officers, lawyers and victims will bring a whole new light to your fascination with evil.
 Being interested in this stuff is not about being a bad person; it’s about being a great writer.

 About Candice Fox

-Candice Fox is the bestselling crime and thriller writer behind the novel Hades, which won the prestigious Ned Kelly Award in 2014.
-Its sequel, Eden, was published in January 2015 and won the Ned Kelly Award in 2015.
+Candice also wrote Hades, a novel which won the prestigious Ned Kelly Award in 2014.
+Its sequel, Eden, was published in January 2015 and also won the Ned Kelly Award in 2015.
 Book three in the series, Fall, was released in late 2015.
 Hades and Eden are international bestsellers – already translated into four languages.